openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 # Known Issues

 The following are known issues that are related to setting up and running the OpenMPF on a build VM.
-For a more complete list of known issues, please see the  Release Notes.
+For a more complete list of known issues, please see the OpenMPF Release Notes.

 **Test Exceptions**